 The Census Bureau does not report local employee data when the count in a locale is so low that an observer could identify the employees or employers – such as if there were only one musical instrument manufacturer in a county.
-Partly because of this policy, and partly because there are no arts-related businesses in some counties, there are data available on employees for 1,293 of the 3,143 American counties.
+Partly because of this policy, and partly because there are no arts-related businesses in some counties, there are data available on payroll for 997 of the 3,143 American counties

 Fast Facts from the Arts Index

 Demand for arts in education by college-bound students is up!

 According to data published by The College Board, the share of SAT test-takers with 4 years of arts or music classes in high school has grown over the past decade from 15% to 20%.
 The number of college arts degrees conferred annually have risen steadily from 75,000 to 129,000 over the past dozen years.